 A standard 50-minute therapy appointment is $260 and the initial assessment (1 hour) is $290.
 Medicare rebates for up to 10 sessions per calendar year are available for many clients.
-Fees can be paid by EFTPOS, cash, or credit card (no AMEX) at the end of the appointment.
+Fees can be paid by EFTPOS, cash, or credit card at the end of the appointment.

 Can I receive a rebate for psychology sessions?

 Rebates for psychological services are available from several sources including

 Under the Medicare ‘Better access to mental health‘ scheme you can obtain a rebate for up to 10 therapy sessions in each calendar year.
 To be eligible to receive the rebate you must visit your GP, Psychiatrist, or Paediatrician and obtain a referral for psychological services as part of your overall treatment plan.